|Published||Report Code||Available Format||Pages|

 In 2023, passenger would be the larger bifurcation in the urban air mobility market, under segmentation by aircraft type.
 This is attributed to the fact that passenger flights would be more in demand than cargo delivery services.
 Additionally, the fare for low-altitude passenger flights would be higher than for cargo and last-mile delivery services.

-The urban air mobility market is predicted to be dominated by the autonomous bifurcation, on the basis of operation type, till 2030.
+The market is predicted to be dominated by the autonomous bifurcation, on the basis of operation type, till 2030.
 This is because, compared to piloted aircraft, autonomous variants are better suited for cargo and passenger services.
 Further, infrastructure providers, aircraft manufacturers, and airspace integration researchers would increasingly fund autonomous UAM services, thereby leading to the growth of this bifurcation.

-North America is predicted to be the largest urban air mobility market in 2023, through to 2030, as the major cities in the U.S. are witnessing high traffic congestion, owing to which people here would rapidly opt for airport shuttle and air taxi services.
+North America is predicted to be the largest market for urban air mobility in 2023, through to 2030, as the major cities in the U.S. are witnessing high traffic congestion, owing to which people here would rapidly opt for airport shuttle and air taxi services.
 Moreover, cargo and last-mile services, with eVTOL aircraft, are expected to be extensively provided in the U.S.

 A key trend in the urban air mobility market presently is the high number of investments being done by major companies, in startups working in the domain.
 The investors include firms that are already leading the ground transportation niche as well as those which offer conventional passenger and cargo aircraft.
 For instance, Toyota Motor Corp. invested $394 million in Joby Aviation LLC in January 2020, with the aim of foraying into the future market; Joby Aviation is engaged in the development of eVTOL aircraft.
 In the same vein, in December 2019, Hanwha Systems Co.
 Ltd. invested $25 million in Overair Inc., which is pursuing the development of fully electric air taxis, named Butterfly.